-Travel between Milan, Italy and Munich, Germany by train is: Partially open.
+Travel by train between Milan, Italy and Munich, Germany is: Unrestricted.

-The information above was last checked on 12/3/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Munich as this information can change.
+The above information was last checked on 9/29/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Milan to Munich closer to your date of departure here

-The current restriction level for your return trip by train from Munich to Milan is: Partially open
+The current restriction level for your return trip by train from Munich to Milan is: Unrestricted

-Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Italy is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 What are the requirements?